-Hannah's PhD project is focused on developing and testing the accuracy of THIM for measuring sleep as well as its effectiveness for administering a novel treatment for insomnia called Intensive Sleep Retraining.
-The aim is to develop a device that people can use in their homes to accurately measure their sleep and treat their insomnia.
-Hannah is expected to complete her PhD in early-2020.
+Hannah has recently completed her PhD (2017-2020).
+Her PhD research involved developing and testing the accuracy of THIM for measuring sleep, particularly sleep onset.
+She is currently testing the effectiveness of THIM for administering a novel behavioural treatment for insomnia called Intensive Sleep Retraining.
+The project aim is to develop a device that people can use in their homes to accurately measure their sleep and treat their insomnia.

 Bachelor of Psychology (Honours) - First Class

 2019 South Australia Women in Innovation Young Innovator Finalist

 2018-2019 Australasian Sleep Association Student Travel Grant